 The Neuroscience of Mental Illness.
 Nusslock translates his research on the basic mechanics of emotion in the brain to investigate emotional disorders such as depression, anxiety, and mania.
 This work, funded by the National Institutes of Health, focuses on abnormalities in brain systems involved in processing rewards and threats in the environment.
 Epidemiological research indicates it can take up to ten years for individuals with a serious psychiatric disorder to receive an accurate diagnosis, which delays treatment and worsens the course of illness.
 A goal of Nusslock’s research program is to develop “brain stress tests” to facilitate more accurate and timely diagnoses of psychiatric illness.
 The logic of this vision is similar to a cardiac-stress test for detecting risk for heart disease.
 In addition to facilitating diagnosis, understanding the biological mechanisms of psychiatric risk can inform our understanding of the causes and consequences of mental illness, provide targets for intervention and prevention programs, and provide metrics to measure the efficacy of social policy programs aimed at maximizing mental health and minimizing mental illness.

 Miller, G., S. White, E. Chen, and R. Nusslock.
-In press.
-Inflammatory activity is associated with larger neural responses to threat and reward among children living in poverty.
-American Journal of Psychiatry.
+2020.
+Association of inflammatory activity with larger neural responses to threat and reward among children living in poverty.
+American Journal of Psychiatry 178(4): 313–20.

 Nusslock, R., G. Brody, C. Armstrong, A. Carroll, L. Sweet, T. Yu, A. Barton, E. Hallowell, E. Chen, J. Higgins, T. Parrish, L. Wang, and G. Miller.
 2019.
 Higher peripheral inflammatory signaling associated with lower resting state functional brain connectivity in emotion regulation and central executive networks.
 Biological Psychiatry 86:153–62.